leancodepl/flutter-at-mini/labs/week7/README.md

 ### Setup

-1. In the Firebase console, go to Build / Authentication
+1. In the Firebase console, go to `Build → Authentication`

 2. Click `Get started` and enable the Email/Password provider